Code-Artist/CodeArtEng.SQLite/README.md

 }
 ```

-Here’s an improved version of the text, including a clearer explanation and an additional example for the one-to-one mapping using a single object instead of a list:

 ## Parent and Child Tables

 When working with relational data models, parent and child table relationships are commonly used to represent hierarchical or associated data.
 These relationships are often defined using key attributes and can follow either a **one-to-many** or **one-to-one** mapping, depending on the structure and design of the data.